pingcap/docs-cn/tiflash/use-tiflash.md

 TiFlash supports both automatic and manual data validation:

 * Automatic data validation:
+    * v6.0.0 and later versions use the V3 validation mechanism by default.
-    * TiFlash enables the V2 validation mechanism by default.
+    * Versions earlier than v6.0.0 use the V2 validation mechanism by default.
-    * To enable V3 validation mechanism, refer to [TiFlash configuration file](/tiflash/tiflash-configuration.md#configure-the-tiflashtoml-file).
+    * To manually switch the validation mechanism, refer to [TiFlash configuration file](/tiflash/tiflash-configuration.md#configure-the-tiflashtoml-file).
+However, the default configuration is verified by tests and therefore recommended.
 * Manual data validation.
 Refer to [`DTTool inspect`](/tiflash/tiflash-command-line-flags.md#dttool-inspect).

 > **Warning:**